Faheem-Musthafa/Faheem-Musthafa/README.md

 ---

-**Inspired by modern minimalistic designs, like those from Google’s Material Design principles.**

----

-You can customize this further based on your personality and goals.
 <!---
 Faheem-Musthafa/Faheem-Musthafa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.